Travelling through space requires enormous velocities, but the mass of propellant must be minimised.

-Happily the gravity fields of the sun, the planets and their moons can sometimes interact to provide paths along which spacecraft can ‘fall’, often for huge distances, all across the solar system.
+However, the gravity fields of the sun, the planets and their moons can interact to provide paths along which spacecraft can freely travel, without the need to apply huge changes in velocity.

 Our researchers are identifying these paths so we can use the most efficient trajectories and propulsion technologies to access different targets in space.

-We are also looking out for related concepts that can allow spacecraft to collect solar power from space, hover between the Earth and the sun, and even deflect the occasional dangerous asteroid!
+We are also looking into related concepts that can allow spacecraft to collect solar power from space, hover between the Earth and the sun using the pressure of sunlight, and even deflect asteroids onto new paths.

 - Orbital dynamics is the study of the motion of bodies – spacecraft in particular – in space.
 Our research looks for ways to actively control their motion using a propulsion system, in order to achieve mission goals.